 Shamere works tirelessly to raise awareness on human trafficking by speaking at universities, conferences, community events, and consulting with government officials around the world.
 She has trained a variety of professionals on how to identify and respond to victims of human trafficking, including the FBI, Homeland Security, Bureau of Diplomatic Security, churches, hotels, and airline staff to name a few.

 Her lived experiences with sex trafficking have been featured in several books including a college textbook focused on social justice.
 In addition, her story has been featured widely, on television, radio, documentaries, and in blogs.
 Her most recent documentary was released on the island of Aruba on September 25, 2018 entitled False Promises.
 The documentary serves as a tool to educate youth in the Caribbean about sex trafficking.

-In 2015, she graduated from Loyola University Chicago with her Bachelor of Science degree in Criminology and Criminal Justice.
-Additionally, she serves on several boards, advisory boards and speaker’s bureaus and have received numerous awards in recognition for her work.
+In 2015, she graduated from Loyola University Chicago with a Bachelor of Science degree in Criminology and Criminal Justice.
+Additionally, she serves on several boards, advisory boards, and speaker’s bureaus and has received numerous awards in recognition for her work.